Czech Competition Jury

 Student Jury

-Each year, we select a group of secondary school students who are actively involved in the One World in Schools programme.
-During the festival, they select the best film from the One World for Students category.
-The winning film is announced during the gala closing event and receives the Student Jury Award.
+Every year, we select several active secondary school students involved in the One World in Schools programme.
+They then evaluate the best film in the One World for Students category during the festival.
+The winning film is announced at the closing ceremony and receives the Student Jury Award.

 Audience Award for the Best Film